klsdevops/klsdevops/Git/Dot-Git-Explained.md

           ```

-          SO IDEALLY THE HEAD FILE WILL SHOW A REFERENCE TO YOUR CURRENT BRANCH REFERENCE.
+          SO IDEALLY THE "HEAD" FILE WILL SHOW A SYMBOLIC REFERENCE TO YOUR CURRENT ACTIVE BRANCH REFERENCE.

-          WHEN YOU CHECKOUT BACK TO MASTER BRANCH, YOU CAN SEE THE VALUE OF HEAD FILE IS CHANGING BACK TO MASTER REFERENCE,
+          WHEN YOU CHECKOUT BACK TO MASTER BRANCH, YOU CAN SEE THE VALUE OF "HEAD" FILE IS CHANGING BACK TO MASTER BRANCH REFERENCE,

           ```
           klsdevops@DESKTOP-IPOC5HT MINGW64 ~/Desktop/dot-git (new-branch)